 This course is designed to help students develop the ability to write effectively and coherently, with emphasis on organization and development of ideas.
 Grammar, usage, and mechanics are emphasized.
 The requirements of the course can be satisfied by a grade of "C" or above.
+The written English proficiency assessment is a part of this course.
 Three semester credit hours.